ServerContainers/samba/README.md

 * __your shares__
     * by default I recommend mounting all shares beneath `/shares` and configure them using the `path` property
-    * the file `.samba-volume-uuid` gets created and should not be removed - especially on timemachine volumes it stores the uuid of the volume

 * __/external/avahi__
     * mount your avahi service folder e.g. `/etc/avahi/services/` to this spot